Service(s) working on this project

 - detect and monitor epidemics

-- monitor the concretisation of Belgium’s commitments towards the international plans of the World Health Organization (WHO) for the eradication of poliomyelitis and the elimination of measles and rubella.
+- monitor the progress of Belgium’s commitments towards the international plans of the World Health Organization (WHO) for the eradication of poliomyelitis and the elimination of measles and rubella.

-Sciensano’s Epidemiology of infectious diseases department coordinates since October 2002 the network for the surveillance of infectious diseases in children (PediSurv).
-Approximately 350 clinicians participate in the network and collect demographic, clinical and microbiological data from a series of severe and/or rare infectious diseases in children <15 years of age:
+Since October 2002, Sciensano’s Epidemiology of infectious diseases department has coordinated since the surveillance network PediSurv.
+Approximately 350 clinicians (pediatricians in Belgium and general practitioners in Brussels) participate voluntary in the network and collect monthly demographic, clinical and microbiological data from a series of severe and/or rare infectious diseases in children <15 years of age, including:

 - acute weak paralysis (AFP)